Host of "Phedippidations" - the podcat for runners at SteveRunner.com and The Wine Chat Podcast at

 FINISH: No acidity, smooth finish with just a hint of tannins.
 It finishes without excessive echo.

 Ruby on the darker side of red, this is a Pinot that goes easy on your nostrils.
 There's none of that typically sharp "fruit slice" that some Burgundians impose.
 I usually love that character, but on the nose...this one treads lightly, and I like that as well.
 You've got to really work the O2 into this before summoning any kind of cherry/orange-peel/rose petal scent.
 On the palate it's more involved.
 This 667 Pinot Noir is light to slightly medium bodied with medium acidity and a red pepper, green tomato spicy kind of flavor.
 This is a slick, good-natured car salesman who looks you in the eye, shakes your hand and tells it like it is: A hot salsa cherry bomb that will improve as it opens up...or so it seems (it did open up after an hour, but I had to decant it).
 So far, so good...I'm liking this wine alot...but lets talk about the finish.
 The first word that comes to mind is "sour".
 Not "damn, this wine is sour" but kinda like "hmmm...interesting sour note at the end".
 You only get that "sourness" for an instant as it quickly fades away, leaving the slightly tannic dry-leather cherry echo.
 Overall, this is a really good....not "great" Pinot Noir.
 I paid $10 US for it, and I'll definitely buy this again.
 Despite my mediocre review here, I would rate this a 90. — 2 years ago

 One of the best Sauv Blancs I've tasted in a long time.
 Light grapefruit on the nose, but not overpowering...no slapping of the nostrils here just "Chillax dude" (the dude abides).
 The acidity is clear on the palate but it's a crisp citrus taste, again, very clean and fresh...again not overpowering.
 This is a great wine to enjoy with a sharp cheese...we had it with a truffle infused pecorino (Moliterno black truffle pecorino...amazing).
-This is a very refreshing Sauv Blanc, I highly recommend this...it's made me want to seek out more Chilean Sauv Blancs!! — a year ago
+This is a very refreshing Sauv Blanc, I highly recommend this...it's made me want to seek out more Chilean Sauv Blancs!! — 2 years ago